 How Does CBD Interact with Your Body?

-The mechanism that holds everything together with CBD is called the Endocannabinoid System, or ECS.
-The system is a collection of cell receptors and molecules spread throughout the body.
-Receptors are like the gatekeepers to different molecules, and are activated by chemical molecules called agonists (memes).
-Whenever an agonist binds with a receptor, a message is passed on to the cell for a specific purpose.
+CBD is effective because of the Endocannabinoid System, or ECS, a biological system found in mammals.
+It is a collection of cell receptors and molecules spread throughout the body that affects mood, appetite, sleep and more.
+Receptors are gatekeepers to different molecules and are activated by chemical molecules called agonists.
+When an agonist binds with a receptor, a message is passed on to the cell.

-The two central endocannabinoid molecules are called Anandamide and 2-Ag.
-Anandamide has been dubbed the bliss molecule and play a role in the regulation of appetite, pleasure, and reward.
-2-AG (2-arachidonoyl glycerol) is thought to have an effect on appetite, immune system functions, and pain management.
+Anandamide and 2-Arachidonoylglycerol, or 2-AG, are the two primary endocannabinoids active in the ECS.
+Anandamide has been dubbed the “bliss molecule” and plays a role in the regulation of appetite, pleasure and reward.
+2-AG is thought to affect immune system functions and pain management.

 What are the Benefits of CBD?

-The anti-inflammatory effects of CBD are likely the result of Cannabidiol involvement in immune response.
-The CB2 receptors are spread throughout the Central Nervous System and in immune cells.
+The anti-inflammatory effects of CBD are often attributed to the way CBD affects the immune system response.
+The CB2 receptors are spread throughout the central nervous system.
 When CBD binds to overactive immune cells, a protein called caspase is created.
 Caspase is a messenger that induces immune cell death, which prevents inflammation.
-Because CBD influences this protein, it can help curb inflammation and pain.
-The Imperial College of London has performed studies that back up this information.

 - Not feeling well-rested upon waking up

 Insomnia comes in acute and chronic forms and is considered primary or secondary.
 Primary insomnia is not caused by other health conditions, while physical and mental conditions can trigger secondary insomnia.